-Conversely, and because I do cooking classes, I have found myself in the position having no idea what to give to someone as because of their health or their choices they just can’t be “normal” (like me🙂 )
+Conversely, and because I do cooking classes, I have found myself in the position having a hard time to plan a menu for someone because of their health or their choices.
+They just can’t be “normal” (like me 🙂 )

 This recipe is a life saver for modern stomachs and desperate cooks.
 Not only it can be prepared in advance.
 It can also be made vegetarian by skipping the ham and gluten-free by substituting the flour.
+You can use la variety of vegetables like the spinach in this version or asparagus in the video at the end of this post.
 For the gluten-free version I use my GF cake-flour mix which works fantastic.
-In fact you don’t even know there’s no wheat.
+In fact you would not even guess there is no wheat.
+A win-win.

 for the crêpes:

 - 125 gr (3/4 cup) regular flour or gluten free equivalent ( I use my basic cake mix flour)